Linux Foundation

 By the Year

-In 2024 there have been 9 vulnerabilities in Linux Foundation with an average score of 7.6 out of ten.
-Last year Linux Foundation had 49 security vulnerabilities published.
-Right now, Linux Foundation is on track to have less security vulnerabilities in 2024 than it did last year.
-However, the average CVE base score of the vulnerabilities in 2024 is greater by 0.54.
+In 2025 there have been 0 vulnerabilities in Linux Foundation.
+Last year, in 2024 Linux Foundation had 26 security vulnerabilities published.
+Right now, Linux Foundation is on track to have less security vulnerabilities in 2025 than it did last year.

 It may take a day or so for new Linux Foundation vulnerabilities to show up in the stats or in the list of recent security vulnerabilties.
 Additionally vulnerabilities may be tagged under a different product or component name.